Fact-checker Mohammed Zubair wins 2023 Freedom of Expression award in journalism

 Index on Censorship is a London-based non-profit organisation campaigning for freedom of expression.
 The annual Freedom of Expression Awards, are handed out in four categories – arts, campaigning, journalism and trustee – to those having a “significant impact fighting censorship anywhere in the world,” according to the organisation.

-Winners are honoured at a celebration in London, the United Kingdom and receive financial support.

-Commenting on him receiving the award, the fact-checker said that it will “serve as a flicker of hope” for his young colleagues.
+Commenting on him receiving the award, Zubair said that the award would “serve as a flicker of hope” for his young colleagues.

 “It’s both an honour and privilege to receive the [Index on Censorship] Freedom of Expression [award], especially at a time when fake news and disinformation has emerged as a Frankenstein monster here in India,” Zubair said in a video posted by the organisation.